iobroker-community-adapters/ioBroker.telegram/README.md

 - Chain certificate (optional)
 - Let's encrypt options - It is very easy to set up **let's encrypt** certificates.
 Please read [here](https://github.com/ioBroker/ioBroker.admin#lets-encrypt-certificates) about it.

+## Advanced security
+The authentication of users could be disabled.
+So no one new can authenticate.

+To create a list of trusted users, first disable the option "Do not authenticate new users" and authenticate all users that should be in the trusted list by sending the `/password <PASSWORD>` message.

+The users, that sent valid password will be stored in the trusted list.

+After that teh option "Do not authenticate new users" could be activated and no new users can authenticate.

+To use this option the option "Remember authenticated users" must be activated.

 ## Calls via telegram
 Thanks to [callmebot](https://www.callmebot.com/) api, you can make a call to your telegram account and some text will be read via TTS engine.